paddymul/buckaroo/docs/source/articles/related_projects.rst

 #. `QGrid <https://github.com/quantopian/qgrid>`_.
 Open source, unmaintained.
 A slick table widget built by Quantopian, no code gen or data manipulation features

 To be clear, I had the idea for building Buckaroo like this before I saw any of the other projects...
 But they are all open source and we can learn from each other.
-If Buckaroo doesn't quite do what you want, check out one of the others
+If Buckaroo doesn't quite do what you want, check out one of the others.

-Other exploratory datta analysis tools
+Other exploratory data analysis tools
 --------------------------------------

 These tools are aimed at doing more comprehensive stastical analysis of data